opf/openproject/docs/user-guide/members/README.md

 Members will have different roles with different permissions in a project.
 To find out how to [configure roles and permissions](../../system-admin-guide/#roles-permissions).

+<div class="glossary">A **role** is defined as a set of permissions defined by a unique name.
+Project members are assigned to a project by specifying a user's or group's name and the role(s) the user should assume in the project.</div>

 ## Groups

 Members can be added to groups.
 Find out how to [create and manage groups](../../system-admin-guide/#groups) in OpenProject.